What to Expect

 - Meet your surgery team, including your anesthesiologist, to discuss your anesthesia care.

 - When your pre-op is complete, visitors are allowed to wait with you until you are taken back for surgery.
-Please see our latest visitor policy.
+Please see the latest visitor policy.

 Before Your Surgery